 - Differences between settings in the environment and resources (including training and experience of staff, and vulnerability and literacy of the population) often necessitate alternative and creative approaches that still meet international standards.
 Capturing these solutions could benefit other regions.

-- This platform has been established from www.globalhealthtrials.org as a dedicated space to discuss, develop and indeed conduct clinical research methodology studies.
-It is clear that there is a need to conduct methodology research around and nested within studies to guide improvements to design and operation of studies.
+- It is clear that there is a need to conduct methodology research around and nested within studies to guide improvements to design and operation of studies.
 Here the aim is to develop such studies and share experiences in this objective.

 Please see the how to get involved area for more information.
-Or please write to the editorial team on firstname.lastname@example.org
+Or please email the editorial team: Research Methodology

 - McDonald AM, Knight RC, Campbell MK, Entwistle VA, Grant AM, et al. (2006) What influences recruitment to randomised controlled trials?
 A review of trials funded by two UK funding agencies.
 Trials 7: 9.